-The Scottish Deer Hound, a large and powerful sighthound, was bred to hunt red deer in Scotland.
+The Scottish Deer Hound, a large and powerful sight hound with a history dating back to the 16th century, was bred to hunt red deer in Scotland.
 It is a modified

 version of the ancient wolfhound, its ancestor.

-While at one time this breed resided on the property of large landowner's in Scotland, during the end of the nineteenth century many of these estates were broken up and hunting practices changed, the SDH numbers dwindled.
+In its earlier days, the Scottish Deerhound, also known as the Royal Dog of Scotland, resided on the property of large landowners in Scotland, but during the end of the nineteenth century many of these estates were broken up and hunting practices changed.
+Subsequently, the SDH numbers dwindled.
 Today the breed is kept mainly as a family dog.

 The SDH can out pace the Greyhound over rough ground, but on smooth terrain the Greyhound has the edge.

-An easy going dog that enjoys being part of the family.
-Good natured, friendly and dignified in temperament.
-Very
+As for his temperament, the Scottish Deer Hound in an easy going dog that enjoys being part of the family.
+He is a good-natured fellow, both friendly and dignified.

 obedient to his owner and eager to please, but like most hounds, has an independent streak.